isaguimet/CPSC481-TeamT/README.md

 For detailed information about what we did for each stage of the project, please head to our repository branches where we split up the work into each branch (stageOne, stageTwo, stageThree, stageFour, and stageFive).

+Our team portfolio can be accessed here: https://gbondad.github.io/481portfolio/index.html

 ### Group Members:
 - Isabella Guimet
 - Alexis Lee